ibm-cloud-docs/infrastructure-hub/about-migration.md

 * Only compute resources are migrated, along with secondary volume, and secondary block volumes.
 * The RMM tool tracks the data changes on the source server until cutover, and performs delta syncs to the target server.

-For more a detailed step-by-step guide, see [{{site.data.keyword.cloud_notm}} classic bare metal to classic bare metal migration](/docs/infrastructure-hub?topic=infrastructure-hub-p-p-migration-bare-metal-overview).
+For a detailed step-by-step guide, see [{{site.data.keyword.cloud_notm}} classic bare metal to classic bare metal migration](/docs/infrastructure-hub?topic=infrastructure-hub-p-p-migration-bare-metal-overview).

 For frequently asked questions and answers, see [FAQs for classic bare metal to classic bare metal migration](/docs/infrastructure-hub?topic=infrastructure-hub-bare-metal-faqs).